yorick1101/spring-persistence/README.md

 # spring-persistence
-## This project is to test some behaviours of jpa
+This project is to test some behaviour of jpa

-## Note
-- The PersistenceContext in Spring is default to **PersistenceContextType.TRANSACTION**
-- Although the objects returned has the same reference, it still touch the database **twice**
-- JpaRepository annotated all CRUD methods as @Transactional

 ## Test if entity returned by JpaRepository the same object